How to Modify Timesharing Custody

 If I had a nickel for every time a potential client told me they have an agreement with their spouse that was not ratified by the court, well sir, I’d have quite a few nickels.
 No order – no agreement, period.
 A piece of evidence perhaps but nothing that can be enforced.
 So, you’ve taken the high road and tried to get it resolved without having to call me but your ex, the ungrateful S.O.B., is uncooperative.
 No go on plan A. What next?

 If you’ve looked at my website, you know that I am not a fan of DIY.
-Legal work should be done by lawyers, period.
+Florida Legal work should be done by Florida child custody lawyers, period.
 Problem is that most lawyers charge too much money.
-We make legal representation affordable in all family law matters throughout Florida – all 67 counties.
+We make legal representation affordable in all Florida family law matters throughout all 67 counties.
 I’ve often wondered why people are willing to play lawyer, but not a doctor, plumber, electrician or any other occupation that requires some level of knowledge and proficiency; but I digress.
 Do yourself a favor and call the lawyer – it’s a smart, smart thing to do.